rentruewang/mind/code/how.md

 These 2 are the same, where as 2nd is simply folding over the precious state.

+In some ways, abstraction is recursion (especially when it refers to itself).

 Seems to me that humans are doing the reverse, using memory for 2, and memorizing building blocks to do 1 (implicitly contain previous state as new data structures get created).

 Debugging is either fixing s.t. it matches the beliefs or fixing the beliefs themselves.
 Fix-up behavior is essentially coding in reverse.